On radius of convergence of $q$-deformed real numbers: Introduction

 In this paper we discuss a possible $q$-analogue of this classical result.
 Namely, we consider the $q$-deformations (or ``$q$-analogues'') of real numbers, which have been recently introduced in~\cite{SVRat,SVRe} and studied further in \cite{CSS,SVJ,LMG}.
 They have several nice properties and connections, including theory of Conway-Coxeter friezes and knot invariants.

 For a rational $x=\frac{r}{s}>0$ the $q$-deformation is a rational function

-where~$\Rc(q)$ and~$\Sc(q)$ are polynomials with positive integer coefficients both depending on~$r$ and~$s$.
+where~$\Rc(q)$ and~$\Sc(q)$ are coprime polynomials with positive integer coefficients both depending on~$r$ and~$s$.
 When $x\geq1$ is an irrational, the $q$-deformation of~$x$ is defined as a power series in~$q$:

 with coefficients $\varkappa_{k}\in\Z$.
 To obtain the series~\eqref{TayEq}, one chooses an arbitrary sequence of rationals~$(x_i)_{i\in\Z}$ converging to~$x$.
 It turns out that the Taylor series of the rational functions~$\left[x_i\right]_q$ stabilize, as $i$ grows; see~\cite{SVRe}.
 Moreover, the stabilized series depends only on~$x$ (and not on the approximating sequence of rationals).
 The series~$\left[x\right]_q$ is defined as the stabilization of the Taylor series of~$\left[x_i\right]_q$.
 It is unknown, in general, how to characterize the class of power series that represent $q$-deformed real numbers.
-One of the goals of this paper is to show that series arising in this context are not arbitrary.
-In particular, they must have non-zero radius of convergence.
+One of the goals of this paper is to demonstrate that series arising in this context are not arbitrary.

-We study analytic properties of $q$-deformed real numbers.
-Considering the parameter of deformation~$q$ as a {\it complex variable}, $q\in\C$, we study the radius of convergence of the series~\eqref{TayEq}.
+We investigate analytic properties of $q$-deformed real numbers.
+Considering the parameter of deformation~$q$ as a {\it complex variable}, $q\in\C$, we study the radius of convergence, $R(x)$, of the series~\eqref{TayEq}.
+In particular, we will show that the radius of the golden ratio $\varphi=\frac{1+\sqrt{5}}{2}$ is

-The following conjecture can be considered as a possible $q$-analogue of the Hurwitz claim.
+We have the following conjecture, which can be considered as a possible $q$-analogue of the Hurwitz claim.